oliviahankash/CE-UY3013-Unconfined-Compression-Test/README.md

 * the unconfined compression strength of the sample
 * the classification of the consistency of the clay
 * the Stress vs. Vertical Strain Curve
+* the calculations of the experiment presented in one table

 ## Set Up